-The Chairperson to declare the meeting open.
+The President declared the meeting open at 9:30am.

 The Shire of Beverley acknowledge the Traditional Owners of the land on which we meet, the Ballardong People.
 We pay our respects to Elders past and present.

 2. ATTENDANCE, APOLOGIES AND LEAVE OF ABSENCE